-Group Status: The group voted to recommend that VMRC staff work to get better boater education inserted into boater safety courses and for dockside boater safety courses.
+Group Status: The group voted to recommend that VMRC staff work to get better boater education concerning aquaculture activities inserted into boater safety courses and for dockside boater safety courses.

 The vote was unanimous.

 Action Item: Designation of areas as not to be leased